Public Health and Safety Concerns with Coronavirus (COVID-19)

 Impacts to National History Day Georgia

-In partnership with LaGrange College, Georgia Humanities has made the decision to convert the National History Day Georgia State Contest to a virtual contest conducted entirely online and through digital submissions.
+In partnership with LaGrange College, Georgia Humanities converted the National History Day Georgia State Contest to a virtual contest conducted through digital submissions.
+The virtual award ceremony was held on May 7, 2020.
+Access the list of award recipients here.

 Impacts to Crossroads: Change in Rural America

-Out of an abundance of caution for public health and safety, the Smithsonian Institution’s Museum on Main Street traveling exhibition, Crossroads: Change in Rural America, and its accompanying public programs, are closed until further notice.
-All theme weekends accompanying the exhibition, including the Saturday train excursions, are also postponed.
-Our program partners in Summerville are closely monitoring the situation, and more information on the exhibition’s reopening will be provided, as it is made available.
+Out of an abundance of caution for public health and safety, the Smithsonian Institution’s Museum on Main Street traveling exhibition, Crossroads: Change in Rural America, and its accompanying public programs, are closed in Georgia until further notice.
+Our program partners in Blue Ridge are closely monitoring the situation, and more information on the exhibition’s reopening will be provided, as it is made available.
 Please check regularly for updates.

 Staff Contacts for Questions or Concerns